top of page

 Honeybees (Apis mellifera) formulate a special concoction of plant exudate using tree sap, beeswax and their enzymatic secretions to produce a sticky compound beekeepers refer to as ‘bee glue’.
 Bee glue waterproofs the living space of a honeybee colony, sealing off cracks and crevices and allowing for regulated temperature and air flow.
 The term bee glue, however, falls short of its many other functional qualities.
 Prop·o·lisis is of Greek etiology, pro meaning "in defense of" and polis meaning "community”.
 Put together, Propolis translates to Hive Guardian.
 Classified as an oleoresin, with essential oil and waxy-resin components, bee propolis serves as a powerful antiseptic and first-line immunity against the infection and spread of harmful microbes and diseases.

-Beyond the hive, Traditional Systems of Medicine have utilized bee propolis therapeutically for coughs and common colds, other times for wound healing.
-Modern research has revealed over 300 bioactive compounds present in propolis while alluding to the synergistic action of these phytochemicals on whole body systems.
-Its bioactive compounds are also region specific, reflecting the biodiverse floral notes of a bee’s flight path.
-These organic compounds confer antioxidant, anti-inflammatory, antimicrobial, immunomodulatory and anti-cancer properties in the body.
+Beyond the hive, Traditional Systems of Medicine (TSM) have utilized bee propolis therapeutically for coughs and common colds, other times for wound healing.
+Recent studies have uncovered more than 300 bioactive compounds found in bee propolis, suggesting the combined effect of these phytochemicals on various body systems.
+Its bioactive compounds are also region-specific, reflecting the biodiverse floral notes of a bee’s flight path.
+These organic compounds confer anti-oxidant, anti-inflammatory, anti-microbial, immunomodulatory and anti-cancer properties in the body.
+Recent research has revealed over 300 bioactive compounds present in bee propolis, indicating the collective impact of these phytochemicals on different bodily systems.
 Polyphenols and Terpenes are notable classes of plant chemicals known for their therapeutic benefits.
 In bee propolis, the polyphenol subclass known as Flavonoids are predominantly responsible for bestowing these benefits.
 Also present in propolis are trace minerals (magnesium, calcium, iodine, potassium, sodium, copper, zinc, manganese, iron) and vitamins (A, B1, B2, B6, C and E) all of which supplement daily nutritional needs and metabolic processes.
 [6.1, 6.2]

 Propolis could be used as an adjunctive therapy for upper respiratory and oral care matters.
-Whether as a cough suppressant (Antitussive); or as an antimicrobial against oral opportunistic bacteria like Streptococcus; or as a natural antiviral against Adenoviruses, Rhinoviruses, Influenza viruses, SARS-COV2; or even so preventing plaque deposition and dental caries (Cariostatic).
+Whether as a cough suppressant (Antitussive); or as an antimicrobial against opportunistic bacteria like Streptococcus; or as a natural antiviral against Adenoviruses, Rhinoviruses, Influenza viruses, SARS-COV2; or yet still preventing plaque deposition and dental caries (Cariostatic).
 These therapeutic benefits are attributed to secondary metabolites such as Chrysin, Pinocembrin, Galangin and others.
-The mechanism of action of bioactive compounds is by down regulating IgE antibody production commonly associated Type 1 Hypersensitivities such as allergies, while reducing histamine levels.
-In asthma associated inflammatory cascades, propolis bio-molecules have been shown to act as immunomodulators, reducing airway swelling and facilitating active breathing [6.3-6.5]
+The general mechanism of action is by down-regulating IgE antibody production commonly associated with Type 1 Hypersensitivities such as allergies and reducing histamine levels.
+In asthma-associated inflammatory cascades, propolis bio-molecules have been shown to act as immunomodulators, reducing air passage swelling, facilitating active breathing [6.3-6.5]

 Plant Metabolites